isaacgarciavillacres/coral-cms/README.md

-# Payload Website Template
+# CoralRock Payload CMS Template

-This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
-Use it to power websites, blogs, or portfolios from small to enterprise.
-This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.
+This is a company template based on the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
+It's designed for creating client websites where developers build the technical infrastructure and clients manage content through the Payload admin panel.

+## 🚀 For Developers

+**IMPORTANT: Read the [Payload Development Instructions](./PAYLOAD-INSTRUCTIONS.md) before starting any development work.**

+**VS Code Users**: GitHub Copilot will automatically follow the custom instructions in `.github/copilot-instructions.md` which include file-specific guidance for working with this template.

+This template follows specific patterns and best practices for our company workflow.
+The instructions cover:

+- Payload CMS architecture and patterns
+- Collection and block development guidelines
+- Content management workflows
+- Security and access control
+- Deployment procedures

+## 🎯 Template Purpose

-This template is right for you if you are working on:
+This template is designed for:

-- A personal or enterprise-grade website, blog, or portfolio
-- A content publishing platform with a fully featured publication workflow
-- Exploring the capabilities of Payload
+- **Developers**: Build the technical foundation, components, and CMS structure
+- **Clients**: Manage content, text, images, and basic layout through the admin panel
+- **Goal**: Create websites where clients can independently update content without developer intervention

-Core features:
+## Core Features

 - [Pre-configured Payload Config](#how-it-works)
 - [Authentication](#users-authentication)